A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Conclusion and discussion

 \section{Conclusion and discussion}

-In this study, we have sought nonlinear steady axisymmetric solutions for a suspension in an infinitely long pipe.
-A countably infinite number of steady solutions have been found, and each of them stems from a transcritical bifurcation on the uniform suspension.
-The bifurcation points have also been found by solving the linearised equations for neutral stability analytically.
+In this study, we have sought for the nonlinear, steady and axisymmetric solutions for a suspension of gyrotactic swimmers in an infinitely long pipe.
+An infinite number of steady solutions have been found.
+Each of them stems from a transcritical bifurcation on the uniform solution.
+The exact values of the bifurcation points have also been found by solving the linearised equations for neutral stability.

-Comparing the present study with \cite{Bees1999}, who showed the existence of `uncountably' infinite number of solutions to a similar set of equations in a unbounded domain, we can conclude that the `countably' infinite number of transcritical bifurcations originate from the finite horizontal domain and the flow geometry (i.e. pipe).
-Firstly, the finite horizontal domain yields discrete eigenvalues of the equations for linear stability (\ref{eq:lin_full}), making $(\kappa_c,Ri_c)$ a discrete set rather than a continuous curve.
+Comparing the present study with \cite{Bees1999}, who showed the existence of an uncountably infinite number of solutions to a similar set of equations in a unbounded domain, we can conclude that the countably infinite number of transcritical bifurcations originate from the finite horizontal domain and the flow geometry (i.e. pipe).
+Firstly, the finite horizontal domain yields discrete eigenvalues from the equations for the linear stability (\ref{eq:lin_full}), making $(\kappa_{c,n},Ri_{c,n})$ a discrete set rather than a continuous curve.
 Hence we have a countably infinite number of bifurcation points.
-Secondly, the cylindrical geometry of the pipe breaks translational invariance in the horizontal direction.
-In unbounded domain, such invariance of uniform suspension is broken by the primary bifurcation \cite[i.e. pitchfork bifurcation; see][]{Bees1999}.
-However, in the pipe, the primary bifurcation takes place in a circumstance where the translational invariance is already broken by the flow geometry, and this leads the primary bifurcation to be transcritical.
+Secondly, the cylindrical geometry of the pipe breaks the translational invariance in the horizontal direction.
+In an unbounded domain, such invariance of uniform suspension is broken by the primary bifurcation \cite[i.e. pitchfork bifurcation; see][]{Bees1999}.
+However, in the pipe, the primary bifurcation takes place in a circumstance where the translational invariance is already broken by the flow geometry, which leads the primary bifurcation to be transcritical instead.